imarc/handbook/frontend.markdown

 		visibility: hidden;
 	}

-To get the group clearfix to work in IE6 and IE7, it is necessary to include the following rules within conditional comments.
+To get the _group_ method to work in IE6 and IE7, it is necessary to include the following rules within their respective conditional stylesheets.

 	/* IE6 */
 	.group { height: 1%; }